dekpo/Reporting-Tools-RAG/README.md

 ### Pro Tips for Chart Generation

-- **Be Specific with Column Names**: *"Create a bar chart with 'Product_Name' on x-axis and 'Revenue' on y-axis"*
+- **Be Specific with Column Names**: *"Create a bar chart with 'Country_Name' on x-axis and 'Funding_Amount' on y-axis"*
-- **Add Custom Titles**: *"Create a line chart of sales over time with title 'Q4 Performance Trends'"*
+- **Add Custom Titles**: *"Create a line chart of aid distribution over time with title 'Q4 Humanitarian Response Trends'"*
-- **Ask for Suggestions**: *"What's the best way to visualize my sales data?"* - The AI will recommend optimal chart types
+- **Ask for Suggestions**: *"What's the best way to visualize my humanitarian data?"* - The AI will recommend optimal chart types
-- **Combine Analysis with Visualization**: *"Analyze the top 5 products by revenue and create a bar chart"*
+- **Combine Analysis with Visualization**: *"Analyze the top 5 countries by funding received and create a bar chart"*
-- **Cross-Reference Data**: *"Show me a correlation between the survey responses and the sales data"*
+- **Cross-Reference Data**: *"Show me a correlation between the survey responses and the program effectiveness data"*
 - **Multiple Charts**: You can request several different charts in the same conversation
 - **Data Exploration**: *"Show me the data summary first, then create appropriate visualizations"*